 The growing human population has dramatically altered Earth’s ecosystems, transforming forests, grasslands, and other wilderness into farms, pasture, timberland, mines, and settlements.
 People are now using close to 75% of Earth’s ice-free land area directly and are indirectly affecting the rest of the globe through pollution and climate change.
-Tallied together, global agricultural systems, land use, and forestry contribute close to 20% of all human-caused greenhouse gas emissions.
+Half of all habitable land is used for agriculture and our global food systems contribute close to a third of all human-caused greenhouse gas emissions.

 Trees and other plants take in carbon dioxide during photosynthesis, making them key actors for ecosystem health and climate regulation.
 Yet human changes to landscapes, especially deforestation, have released carbon back into the atmosphere for centuries.
 In fact, forest loss prior to 1850 continues to affect atmospheric carbon dioxide concentrations, and thus the global climate, today.

 According to the Food and Agriculture Organization of the United Nations (FAO), the world lost around 10 million hectares (25 million acres) of forest each year between 2015 and 2020, an area equal to the size of South Korea.
 The pandemic did little to reduce forest loss despite widespread economic shocks: An area larger than the United Kingdom was deforested in 2020, including more than 4.2 million hectares of primary tropical forests.

 Data from Global Forest Watch reveal that tropical deforestation currently accounts for 8% of the world’s annual carbon dioxide emissions.
 This means that if tropical deforestation were a country, it would be the world’s third largest greenhouse gas emitter, following China and the United States.

 Current farming methods can degrade soil more than 100 times faster than new soil is formed.
 Over plowing and overgrazing turn fertile land into wasteland, which in turn increases both food insecurity and climate vulnerability, especially for the over 500 million people already living in areas that have recently experienced desertification.
 Far more people live in populous and arid regions where land degradation poses a risk to food production.